Improper coloring of graphs with no odd clique minor: Previous results on improper coloring and forbidden minors

 \begin{COR} For positive integers $s$ and $t$, there is an integer $N = N(s,t)$ such that every graph $G$ with no bipartite $K_s + I_t$ subdivision is $s$-colorable with defect $N$. \end{COR}

-\begin{proof} By~\cite[Lemma 7.2.1]{Diestel2010}, there is $c_0 > 0$ such that for an integer $p \geq 1$, every $n$-vertex graph with average degree at least $c_0 p^2$ contains $K_p$ as a topological minor.
+\begin{proof} By~\cite{BT98, KS96}, there is $c_0 > 0$ such that for each integer $p \geq 1$, every $n$-vertex graph with average degree at least $c_0 p^2$ contains $K_p$ as a topological minor.
 Since $G$ contains no bipartite $K_s + I_t$ subdivision, the graph $G$ contains no $K_{s,t}^*$ as a subgraph, and no bipartite $K_{s+t}$ subdivision.
 If there is a subgraph $H$ of $G$ with average degree at least $2c_0 (s+t)^2$, then let $H_0$ be a bipartite spanning subgraph of $H$ with at least $|E(H)|/2$ edges.
 Since $H_0$ has average degree at least $c_0 (s+t)^2$, it follows that $H$ contains a bipartite $K_{s+t}$ subdivision, contradicting the assumption on $G$.
 Hence every subgraph of $G$ has average degree at most $2c_0 (s+t)^2$.
 If there is a graph $H$ whose $1$-subdivision is a subgraph of $G$, then the average degree of $H$ is at most $c_0 (s+t)^2$, because otherwise $H$ contains $K_{s+t}$ as a topological minor, and its $1$-subdivision is bipartite.
-By Theorem~\ref{thm:genweakhad}, $G$ is $s$-colorable with defect $M(s,t,2c_0(s+t)^2, c_0(s+t)^2)$. \end{proof}